 We’ve trawled through the archives and the most important performance metrics at Augusta National to answer the key questions and reveal the players most likely to be slipping into a Green Jacket this April.

-Today’s Golfer’s 2021 Major coverage is brought to you in association with TaylorMade.
+Today’s Golfer’s 2022 Major coverage is brought to you in association with TaylorMade.

-With a little help from stats guru Justin Ray and the 15th Club, we’ve trawled through Augusta’s archives, listened to the experts and picked apart hundreds of PGA Tour stats to narrow down the field and identify who will win the year’s opening Major.
+We’ve trawled through Augusta’s archives, listened to the experts and picked apart hundreds of PGA Tour stats to narrow down the field and identify who will win the year’s opening Major.

 THE MASTERS: Inside Augusta National’s clubhouse